salsburygroup/Salsbury_group_codes/README.md

 ## Usage

-The main entry points are two scripts:
+The main entry point is the `analysis` package which exposes a small command line
+interface:

-- `cluster_HDBSCAN.py` – perform HDBSCAN clustering on a trajectory
+- `python -m analysis hdbscan` – perform HDBSCAN clustering on a trajectory
-- `cluster_traj.py` – extract the most populated clusters and save representative structures
+- `python -m analysis extract` – extract the most populated clusters and save representative structures
-- `process.py` – run a simple pipeline using a YAML configuration
+- `python -m analysis pipeline` – run the simple pipeline using a YAML configuration (pass `--full` to execute the complete workflow including trajectory processing)

-Run `python cluster_HDBSCAN.py --help` for detailed CLI options.
-The pipeline script accepts `--config` pointing to a YAML file (defaults to `config.yaml`).
+Run `python -m analysis hdbscan --help` for detailed CLI options.
+The pipeline command accepts `--config` pointing to a YAML file (defaults to `config.yaml`).
+Additional parameters (number of chunks, atom range, etc.) can be supplied when `--full` is used.

 ## Development